Costa Rica authorities say 6,000 people forced into shelters

 Join the conversation

-Hurricane season officially ends on November 30, and while the month does sometimes have named storms, the season is generally winding down.
+Hurricane season officially ends on November 30, and while the month of November can have named storms, the season is generally winding down.
+Impactful storms are infrequent occurrences, especially this late in November.

 Journalist Samantha Lugo reported from Bluefields.
 CNN’s Catherine E. Shoichet and Taylor Ward reported from Atlanta.
 CNN’s Judson Jones and Michael Guy contributed to this story.